• Home

 Instructions

-• In a large saute pan, add the sausage, break apart and cook until there is no more pink.
+• In a large nonstick skillet, heat the olive oil; then add the ground sausage and cook until there is no more pink.

-• Next, add the garlic, spinach and mushrooms and saute until the mushrooms start to soften.
-Set aside.
+• Next, add the garlic, spinach and mushrooms and sauté until the mushrooms start to soften and the spinach wilts; set aside.

-• Using the 9"x13" disposable Chinet BakewareĀ®, ladle a thin layer of sauce on the bottom; then add 5 lasagna sheets.
+• Ladle a thin layer of the sauce on the bottom of a 9x13 casserole dish; then add 5 lasagna sheets.
 Top with half of the sausage mixture; then add some of the sauce to the top of the sausage and sprinkle ½ cup of the mozzarella cheese.

 • Place another layer of lasagna sheets, the remaining sausage mixture and remaining mozzarella cheese.
 Top with the last 5 lasagna sheets, pour remaining sauce over the top then sprinkle the breadcrumbs over the sauce.